AnithKandasamy/credit_card_fraud_detection/README.md

 # Credit Card Fraud Detection

+## Introduction

+As a student aspiring to build a career in Data Science, i did this personal side project to apply my knowledge about Machine Learning algotithms on a concrete use case.

+## Project Overview

 This project aims to predict fraudulent credit card transactions using machine learning techniques.
 The dataset used for this project is the **Kaggle Credit Card Fraud Detection** dataset, which contains anonymized features and transaction information for over 280,000 credit card transactions, some of which are fraudulent.

 ## Dataset